-Hiring automation is the technology by which processes are carried out without the dependence of manual human input.
+Hiring automation is the technology by which processes are carried out without the dependence on manual human input.
 This is at its most beneficial when used to minimise different stages of the recruitment process.

 To completely automate the entirety of a hiring process can be detrimental.
-Placing 100% of the trust into automation without human guidance can cause a loss in human interaction as well as an overall more impersonal feel to the recruitment strategy.
+Placing 100% of the trust in automation without human guidance can cause a loss in human interaction as well as an overall more impersonal feel to the recruitment strategy.
 That will later compromise on effective communication and the candidate experience.

 Alternatively, hiring automation is most effective when used to aid human workload, not replace.